laceysanderson/jbrowse2play/README.md

 # JBrowse2play

-Docker containers for playing with JBrowse2 both within the context of Tripal and idependantly.
+Docker containers for playing with JBrowse2 both within the context of Tripal and independantly.

 Three dockerfiles are provided for different purposes:
 1. JBrowseUse: The simplest image simply provides a place to play with JBrowse2.
 It contains a JBrowse site initialized using the JBrowse-cli.